 Individuals experiencing abuse may be upset, depressed, confused, or scared.
 Let them know that these are normal feelings, and they are not crazy.
 An abuser may be tearing down their self-esteem and letting them know that you think they are smart, strong, and brave can help.

 Be patient and understand that self-empowerment can take time.
-Encourage them to build a support system, connect them with resources, and consider joining Albion’s Empowering Friends & Family workshop to learn how you can be an active and supportive ally.
+Encourage them to build a support system and connect them with resources.

 If a Loved One Discloses Their Abuse